r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 ##### Mar 2018 - July 2019

-- **Shoot the block**: Mobile game that gets score by matching tetromino and removing lines.
-Designed a database and developed server APIs for communicating with client using django, postgresql.
+- **Shoot the block**: A mobile game that receives scores by matching tetromino and removing lines.
+Designed a database and developed server APIs for communicating with clients using django, postgresql.

-- **Walk and Work**: Mobile game that simulates the growth of a company by being compensated from various contents, some of which include for users to exercise in reality.
-Designed a database and developed server APIs and a pedometer API that calculates calories separately when users were running or walking.
+- **Walk and Work**: A mobile game that simulates the growth of a company by being compensated from various contents, some of which includes users to exercise this in reality.
+Designed a database and developed server APIs and a pedometer API that calculates calories burned  when the user was walking or running.

-- **Dev Environment**: Back-end environment based on docker and AWS, standardized the python, nginx, postgresql.
-Wrote the shell scripts that automatically performs the initial configuration.
-Also modules for checking packets whenever communicating with clients.
+- **Dev Environment**: A back-end environment that is based on docker and AWS, which standardizes the python, nginx, and postgresql.
+Wrote the shell scripts that automatically perform the initial configuration.
+Including the modules for checking packets whenever communicating with clients.

 ### AWARDS